alan-zambrano/Robinhood-Hash/README.md

-# Robin-Hood-Hash
+# Robinhood-Hash
 dictionary.txt taken from https://github.com/dwyl/english-words/blob/master/words.txt

-This program is an exercise intended to compare the run times of unordered_map and robin hood hashing.
+This program is an exercise intended to compare the run times of unordered_map and robinhood hashing.

 # Hash Function
 My intention with this project was to hash a dictionary, as it contains a large